JoseManuelMoyaVargas/C-FrogGame-with-SDL2/README.md

  2. Leading Frogger to the nest on the safe riverbank = 50pts + the remaining time in seconds * 10pts
  3. Successfully leading the lost frog (purple frog) = 200 pts
  4. Eating a bee = 200 pts

+ *  Pressing the f key in an arbitrary moment saves the game state